bobterhune3/somSchedule/README.md

 One line per game.
 There are four columns.
 Day Number, Away Team, Home Team, Day or Night game (D or N)
  - Day Number = 1= April 2nd, then number can range from 1 to 250 (Dec 7)
- - Away Team = This is the game abreviation assigned to the team
+ - Away Team = This is the game abbreviation assigned to the team
- - Home Team = This is the game abreviation assigned to the team
+ - Home Team = This is the game abbreviation assigned to the team
  - Day or Night = This value should be D or N, and determines if it is a day or night game

 ### STEP ONE - Define your codes.